Christos Margiolis

 Learn by application, not memorization

-This can be said for pretty much everything when it comes to learning, and I could dedicate a whole article to how much I dislike memorization.
+This can be said for pretty much everything when it comes to learning.
 Since I’m a programmer, consider the following quote:

 The only way to learn a new programming language is by writing programs in it.